 Find Your Own Slice of Paradise

 Utah is well known and loved for its Mighty 5 national parks, Lake Powell, and the town of Moab.
-These places are absolutely worth a visit, but they can get very busy in peak season.
+These places are absolutely worth a visit, but they can get very busy in peak season (Read: "The Best Time to Visit Moab").
 You can easily avoid the crowds, however, by traveling in the off-season (late fall through early spring), visiting national parks during off-hours, or by choosing lesser known destinations, such as the town of Kanab, Grand Staircase-Escalante National Monument or Fishlake National Forest.

 I suggest utilizing paper maps and a satellite view on Google Maps to plan out a quiet route that is far off-the-beaten path.
 Also, if your van is equipped for it, the further you travel on dirt roads, the more solitude you will find.

 Start exploring some of the best outdoor destinations in Utah here.

 Services can be limited in rural Southern Utah across the state between I-15 and Highway 191.
 This means you’ll need to stock up on supplies in towns such as Salt Lake City, Price, Cedar City, St. George, or Moab before venturing out to the unknown.
 Same goes for drinking water and gas.
 Don’t hesitate to top off your gas tank if you don’t know how far it is until the next gas station.

 Another thing to be aware of is cell service in these areas is non-existent, so make sure you have maps and information downloaded beforehand.
 I personally like to travel with a Garmin InReach when doing van life in Southern Utah.
 That way if I have any issues when I’m out of cell range, I can use my Garmin to send a text message or call for help.